Red Shed Poetry Competition 2025 Winning Poem

 · Copyright remains with the authors but Red Shed Readings reserves the right to print winning and highly commended poems.

-Find out what Carole is looking for here.
+Find out what Marion is looking for here.

 Entries